Shelley Scarlett, 5th Baron Abinger

-Shelley Leopold Laurence Scarlett, 5th Baron Abinger (1 April 1872 – 23 May 1917) was a British peer and military officer.
+Shelley Leopold Laurence Scarlett, 5th Baron Abinger (1 April 1872 – 23 May 1917), was a British hereditary peer and military officer.

 Scarlett was the son of Lieutenant Colonel Leopold James Yorke Campbell Scarlett, and a great-grandson of the 1st Baron Abinger.
-His mother had been adopted by Percy Florence Shelley, son of Mary and Percy Bysshe Shelley.
+His mother had been adopted by Sir Percy Shelley, 3rd Baronet, son of Mary and Percy Bysshe Shelley.

 Career

 Scarlett served as an Honorary Attaché in Stockholm from 1897 to 1899.

-Scarlett succeeded his second cousin as the 5th Baron Abinger in 1903.
-In 1904, a Royal Warrant of Precedence was issued, which allowed Scarlett's siblings (Robert, Hugh, Ruth, Percy, and Leopold) to be styled The Honourable.
+Scarlett succeeded his childless second cousin, James Scarlett, in the barony in 1903.
+In 1904, a royal warrant of precedence was issued, which allowed Scarlett's siblings (Robert, Hugh, Ruth, Percy, and Leopold) to be styled Honourable.

 Scarlett served in the First World War from 1914, holding the rank of captain and honorary major in the 3rd Battalion, Bedfordshire Regiment.
 On 17 October 1915, Scarlett was awarded a temporary commission in the Royal Naval Volunteer Reserve with the honorary rank of commander.
 Serving under the Director of the Intelligence Division, he ran intelligence gathering operations in the south of neutral Spain.

 Scarlett was serving at the Admiralty at the time of his death in May 1917, aged 45.
 He was buried at Brookwood Cemetery.